smartins1234/BYU_anm_pipeline/README.md

 ## Compatibility
-This project was inspired by previous BYU Animation pipeline repositories, such as [BYU Animation Tools](https://github.com/byu-animation/byu-animation-tools) and [BYU Pipeline Tools](https://github.com/byu-animation/byu-pipeline-tools).
-Therefore, it is created with a very specific use case.
-However, the pipeline is built in such a way that other distros/operating systems could be supported in a future release.
+This project is based off of the previous BYU Animation pipeline.
+[DCC Pipe.](https://github.com/byu-animation/dccpipe) That, in turn, succeeeded the previous pipeline repositories [BYU Animation Tools](https://github.com/byu-animation/byu-animation-tools) and [BYU Pipeline Tools](https://github.com/byu-animation/byu-pipeline-tools).
+This pipeline was created with a very specific use case, and is not intended to be used outside of the BYU Center for Animation labs.
+However, the pipeline is designed so that other distros/operating systems can be supported in a future release, given appropriate modifications.

 ### System Requirements
+### FIXME: update

 | Requirements    | Description                                                                         |
 |:----------------|:------------------------------------------------------------------------------------|